 The double yellow lines found along road curves as well in busy streets (in front of a densely populated area such as a school) indicates that with poor judgment and without proper authorization, a motorist cannot perform a counter flow.
 If apprehended, performing a counterflow within the double yellow line will surely grant the motorist a fine of Php 2000.00 and the suspension of their license for 3 months.

 Parking in the Metro can be a menace, as per some websites, the average Filipino driver would spend a considerable amount of time looking for parking near their destinations.
-If the authorities would notice the illegal parked car, they would wait beside the vehicle and if the driver returns during this period, they would lecture the driver, issue a ticket and request the driver to find proper parking.
+If the authorities would notice the illegally parked car, they would wait beside the vehicle and if the driver returns during this period, they would lecture the driver, issue a ticket and request the driver to find proper parking.

 Sometimes desperate, the Filipino driver would park in a sidewalk to make end meet which is illegal

 If the driver would not be back during the period the authorities are waiting for him to return, they would tow and impound the car.
 This process of towing is not free.
-The fine would depend on the size of the towed vehicle which range from Php 1500.00 to Php 4500.00 respectively.
+The fine would depend on the size of the towed vehicle which ranges from Php 1500.00 to Php 4500.00 respectively.
 Read our post on Towing Guidelines MMDA to know the law and your rights.

-There are many roads in the Metro where vehicle speed is checked carefully and violators are given a fine if they are caught violating this regulation.
-Fines though, differ from place to place.
+There are many roads in the Metro where the vehicle speed is checked carefully and violators are given a fine if they are caught violating this regulation.
+Fines though differ from place to place.
 For example, an over speeding fine in Diosdado Macapagal Avenue costs Php 2,000.00 while over speeding in other major avenues would be charged Php 1200.00.